Six Payday Loan Laws that Hurt Consumers

 While the intentions of regulatory agencies and city council members are usually good, these laws are bad for consumers.
 Many times, they punish ethical loan shops and responsible consumers by increasing costs, stifling competition and violating privacy.

-To make things worse, these laws may not even be effective.
+These laws may not even be effective.

 Irresponsible borrowers can always avoid regulations by seeking loans from unlicensed, illegal loan sharks.